PaperPrototype/Intro-Coding-and-Computers/5 - Arrays + Pointers/Lecture/english.md

 In C we don't have the idea of "lists" instead we have "arrays".

 Make a new repl.
-Call it "arrays".
 Select the C programming language.
+Call the project "arrays".

-Make a new file called `array.c` using the `touch` command in the shell.
+In the shell make a new file called `array.c` using the `touch`.

 (command)
 ```